sklintyg/rehabstod/tools/loadtest/gotling/README.md

 That's it!

 At any time, open http://localhost:8182 to load the live dashboard.
 After the test has finished, see /logs folder for some report data.

+### Test definition for Rehabstöd REST services
+There is also a test that uses rehabstod-web REST services in a manner similar to a real web browser, e.g. performing login, loading care unit stats, loading sjukfall and finally logging out.
+The test resides in /samples/rehabstod-web.yml

+Note that the test requires fake login to be active.
+It can run against test/demo environments using self-signed certificates for https.

+#### Running
+Prereq: You should be in the root /rehabstod/tools/loadtest/gotling folder, i.e. where you have the /data, /samples and /templates folders as direct subfolders.

+    ./gotling samples/rehabstod-web.yml

+By default, this test runs 50 concurrent users 30 iterations, averaging ~7 req/s.